SkylineCommunications/dataminer-docs/connector-help/connector_help/C-COR_CHP_SMM.md

 ## About

-This driver is used to monitor a C-COR CHP frame.
+This connector is used to monitor a C-COR CHP frame.
 It displays the state of the cards, and all the parameters and card configurations.

 All the data is polled by **SNMP**.
 For each module, a **DVE** will be created, which provides an overview of all the information of the connected modules.
-A list can be found in the section "Exported Drivers".
+A list can be found in the section "Exported Connectors".

-### Ranges of the driver
+### Version Info

 <table>
 <colgroup>